MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Personalize an email

 Personalize your survey email by using placeholders.
 For example, place the cursor where you want a first name to appear.
-Select **Personalize**, and then select **First name** from the drop-down list.
+Select **Variables**, and then select **First name** from the drop-down list.
 The first name of the respondent will be automatically inserted.

-The following variables are available:

-- **First name**: Inserts first name of the recipient.

-- **Last name**: Inserts last name of the recipient.
+All the survey variables created in a survey are displayed in the **Variables** menu.

+To create a new variable, select **New variable** from the **Variables** menu.
+For information on creating and providing values to the variables, see [Personalize a survey](personalize-survey.md)

+If the values are not defined for the survey variables, a warning message is displayed at the top of the page.

 ## Embed survey in an email